nalgeon/tryxinyminutes/CONTRIBUTING.md

 ## Make the guide interactive

 To make examples interactive, use the [codapi-js](https://github.com/nalgeon/codapi-js) widget.
 It's already enabled in your local environment, so all you need to do is use it in the guide.
+There is no need to install the Codapi server — your local environment uses the cloud instance.

 Add a `codapi-snippet` for each static code example: